 Understanding repayment plans is crucial once education is completed.
 Federal student loans offer various repayment plans, including standard, graduated, and income-based options.
 These adaptable plans allow borrowers to choose a scheme that aligns with their financial circumstances post-graduation.

 In contrast, private loans may have less flexibility, often providing fewer repayment customization options.
-Borrowers may have to stick to standard terms dictated by the lender, emphasizing the importance of selecting the right type of loan from the onset.
+Borrowers may have to stick to standard terms dictated by the lender, making it crucial to understand what you need to know before applying for a Sallie Mae student loan ? to ensure it aligns with your financial needs.

 Choosing a repayment plan involves considering factors such as future income projections, career plans, and life changes.
 This foresight will aid in managing loans efficiently while reducing potential financial stress in the long run.